mvazquezgts/ChaLearn_2021_Looking_at_People_Large_Scale_Signer_Independent_Isolated_SLR_CVPR_Challenge/README.md

 Then, depending on the path where you have installed Openpose, edit the file keypoints/autsl_generateOpenPoseKps.py.
 To do this, modify the path of the variable "openpose_models_folder".
 Ex) openpose_models_folder = '/home/gts/projects/mvazquez/openpose/models'.

 Once Openpose is installed.
-The video set has been divided into small parts that allow it to run on different GPUs.
+The video set has been split into small parts that allow it to run on different GPUs.
 As requirements at least 800 MB of GPU memory will be necessary to use the configuration used.

 ```
 cd keypoints